Callum Ebanks

-Callum Ebanks (born 8 October 2002) is an English professional footballer who plays as a forward for club Buxton.
+Callum Ebanks (born 8 October 2002) is an English professional footballer who plays as a forward for Bedford Town on loan from club Buxton.

 Career

 Ebanks started playing football at the age of twelve and earned trials with Walsall and Birmingham City after joining Oldbury-based Sunday side Legion Lions.
 He joined Cheltenham Town on a scholarship deal, and signed his first three-year professional contract with the club at the age of 17 in September 2020.
 He played on loan at Worcester City, Tuffley Rovers, Evesham United and Bromsgrove Sporting.
 He made his EFL League One debut for Cheltenham on 30 July 2022, in a 3–2 defeat to Peterborough United at Whaddon Road.

 On 20 August 2022, he joined National League club Eastleigh on loan for the first half of the 2022–23 season.
 He was released by Cheltenham at the end of the 2022–23 season.

 He signed for Stratford Town in summer 2023.

 On 27 June 2025, Ebanks signed for National League North club Buxton, making his debut on the opening day of the season against Radcliffe.
+In December 2025, he joined Bedford Town on loan for the remainder of the season.